dlicudi/cockpitdecks-configs/docs/decks/cirrus-sr22.md

     - [ ] Engine Indication System (EIS)

 ## Home
 Provides links to pages (up to 12).

+![](../assets/images/cirrus-sr22/home.png)

-!!! note inline end
+!!! note
     The numbered buttons (1 to 7) also provide links to pages but this is limited to 7.

-![](../assets/images/cirrus-sr22/home.png)

 ## PFI